timodaehler/websiteJuly2023/content/_index.md

       company_url: ""
       date_start: '2021-10-01'
       date_end: '2022-09-30'
-      description: |2-
-        Implementing a Python tool to assess liquidity risks for a globally systemically important bank (GSIB), reducing risk report generation from 3 days to just 1 day

-        Assisting in regulatory audits, including the review of capital and liquidity requirements for medium-sized Swiss banks

-        Developing a Maturity-Mismatch tool in Python to identify multi-year funding gaps for a GSIB
       location: Zurich, Switzerland
       title: Consultant in Financial Services Risk Consulting
     - company: University of Southern California